cplagz/GarDoor-Car/README.md

 DOOR1_ECHO_PIN 4

+The ESP8266 GPIO pin that receives the echo pin output of sensor 1 to measure the distance from the sensor pointed towards the garage door.
+Must be a number.
+(Default: 4) (which is D2 on the NodeMCU)

+DOOR1_LIMIT_RELAY_CLOSE

+Set to true to prevent the relay from opening the garage door (only close will work).
+Set to false to be able to use the relay to both open and close the door.
+(Default: false)

 **Car Parameters**

-DOOR2_ENABLED false

-Set to true to enable GarHAge to control/monitor Door 2.
-Set to false to disable Door 2.
-(Default: false)

-DOOR2_ALIAS "Door 2"
+CAR_ALIAS "name"

-The alias to be used for Door 2 in serial messages.
+The alias to be used for the car in serial messages, MQTT topic and webpage.
 Must be placed within quotation marks.
-(Default: Door 2)
+(Default: Car)

-MQTT_DOOR2_ACTION_TOPIC "garage/door/2/action"

-The topic GarHAge will subscribe to for action commands for Door 2.
+MQTT_CAR_STATUS_TOPIC WIFI_HOSTNAME "mqtt-topic"

+The Mqtt broker topic GarDoor-Car will publish the Car's occupied status to.
 Must be placed within quotation marks.
-(Default: garage/door/2/action)
+(Default: /2/status)

-MQTT_DOOR2_STATUS_TOPIC "garage/door/2/status"

-The topic GarHAge will publish Door 2's status to.
-Must be placed within quotation marks.
-(Default: garage/door/2/status)

-DOOR2_OPEN_PIN D1

-The GPIO pin connected to the relay that is connected to Door 2's garage door opener's open terminals.
-(Default: NodeMCU D1 / Arduino 5)

-DOOR2_CLOSE_PIN D1

-The GPIO pin connected to the relay that is connected to Door 2's garage door opener's close terminals.
-If your garage door opener is like most (all?), the same terminals control open and close via a momentary connection of the terminals.
-In this case, set DOOR2_CLOSE_PIN and DOOR2_OPEN_PIN to the same pin.
-(Default: NodeMCU D1 / Arduino 5)

-DOOR2_STATUS_PIN D6

-The GPIO pin connected to the reed/magnetic switch attached to Door 2.
-(Default: NodeMCU D6 / Arduino 12)

-DOOR2_STATUS_SWITCH_LOGIC "NO"

-The type of reed/magnetic switch used for Door 2.
-Must be placed within quotation marks.
-Set to "NO for normally-open.
-Set to "NC" for normally-closed.
-(Default: NO)
+DOOR1_ECHO_PIN 5

+The ESP8266 GPIO pin that receives the echo pin output of sensor 2 to measure the distance from the sensor pointed towards the car's normal location.
+Must be a number.
+(Default: 5) (which is D1 on the NodeMCU)

 **DHT Parameters**

+DHT_ENABLED true
+DHT_PIN 13 // D7 on ESP8266
+DHT_TYPE DHT22 // or: DHT21 or DHT22
+MQTT_TEMPERATURE_TOPIC WIFI_HOSTNAME "/temperature"
+MQTT_HUMIDITY_TOPIC WIFI_HOSTNAME "/humidity"
+DHT_PUBLISH_INTERVAL 300  // Number of seconds between each temperature/humidity reading and publish to MQTT DHT_TEMPERATURE_CELSIUS true  //Use celsius (true) or fahrenheit (false) DHT_TEMPERATURE_ALIAS "Garage Temperature"
+DHT_HUMIDITY_ALIAS "Garage Humidity"

 #### 4. Upload the sketch to your NodeMCU / microcontroller

+Ensure that the Auduino IDE is running and the sketch is loaded and configured.
+If using the NodeMCU, connect it to your computer via MicroUSB.
+The NodeMCU will connect to a virtual COM port within the Auduino IDE.

+-TO DO: List settings for Generic ESP8266 Module board before uploading.

+There are two uploads methods you can use:
+- xxx (to add)
-If using the NodeMCU, connect it to your computer via MicroUSB; press and hold the reset button on the NodeMCU, press and hold the Flash button on the NodeMCU, then release the Reset button.
+- Press and hold the reset button on the NodeMCU, press and hold the Flash button on the NodeMCU, then release the Reset button.
 Select Sketch - Upload in the Arduino IDE.

 If using a different ESP8266 microcontroller, follow that device's instructions for putting it into flashing/programming mode.